palant/palant.info/content/articles/yahoo-and-aol-where-two-factor-authentication-makes-your-account-less-secure/index.md

 ---
-title: "Yahoo! and AOL: Where two-factor authentication makes your account less secure"
-date: 2020-03-09T08:43:05+01:00
-description: Yahoo! and AOL let anybody controlling the phone number gain access to the account, even if that phone number was never verified.
-image: yahoo_login.png
 categories:
 - yahoo
 - aol
 - verizon
 - security
+date: 2020-03-09 07:43:05
+description: Yahoo! and AOL let anybody controlling the phone number gain access to the account, even if that phone number was never verified.
+image: yahoo_login.png
+lastmod: '2020-03-28 17:40:32'
+title: 'Yahoo! and AOL: Where two-factor authentication makes your account less secure'
 ---

 If you are reading this, you probably know already that you are supposed to use two-factor authentication for your most important accounts.
 This way you make sure that nobody can take over your account merely by guessing or stealing your password, which [makes an account takeover far less likely](https://security.googleblog.com/2019/05/new-research-how-effective-is-basic.html).
 And what could be more important than your email account that [everything else ties into](https://krebsonsecurity.com/2013/06/the-value-of-a-hacked-email-account/)?
 So you probably know, when Yahoo! greets you like this on login -- it's only for your own safety: